-Rodge Cohen to Participate in Brookings Institution's Anti-Money Laundering DiscussionSeptember 11, 2019
+Rodge Cohen Participates in Brookings Institution's Anti-Money Laundering DiscussionSeptember 11, 2019

-On September 11, 2019, Rodge Cohen will participate in the Brookings Institution’s discussion on “Anti-money laundering: Are we where we want to be?” in Washington, D.C.
-The panel will examine our currently AML policies and proposed modifications in light of new questions on AML’s goals, effectiveness and impact on financial inclusion.
-The panel will be moderated by Aaron Klein, economic studies fellow and policy director at the Brookings Center on Regulation and Markets and other panelists include Rep. Carolyn Maloney, D-N.Y.; Juan Zarate, chairman and co-founder of the Financial Integrity Network and former deputy national security adviser for combating terrorism for former President George W. Bush; and J.W.
+On September 11, 2019, Rodge Cohen participated in the Brookings Institution’s discussion on “Anti-money laundering: Are we where we want to be?” in Washington, D.C.
+The panel examined our current AML policies and proposed modifications in light of new questions on AML’s goals, effectiveness and impact on financial inclusion.
+The panel was moderated by Aaron Klein, economic studies fellow and policy director at the Brookings Center on Regulation and Markets and other panelists included Rep. Carolyn Maloney, D-N.Y.; Juan Zarate, chairman and co-founder of the Financial Integrity Network and former deputy national security adviser for combating terrorism for former President George W. Bush; and J.W.
 Verret, associate law professor at the George Mason University's Scalia Law School.